RgbTrouw/Qs-Messenger/README.md

 The client source does contain some unused objects.
 These are within the "Source/Objects" folder and are just a working, early version of the "FriendsList" object but without the "Widget" component.
 They are not #included anywhere.
 The used components are within the "Objects/Windows" folder.

+* sessionId was supposed to be implemented, is still present in all queries, but doesn't provide any particular purpose, except that it could be a log indicator.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 * Some features are to be improved in a future version.